nuagenetworks/vspkdoc/_sources/v6/nuhsc.rst.txt

 - ``location``: Identifies the entity to be associated with a location.

 - ``model``: The model of the hardware service controller

+- ``communication_id``: Communication identifier used to uniquely identify the HSC connected to VSD

 - ``product_version``: Product version supported by this entity.